 The system of reporting to both students and parents at the College is called Progress Review (PR).
 In the 6.1 year four PR reports will provide data on academic progress in each subject.
 Teachers and tutors will ensure that students and parents understand the data and how to improve.
 Students are expected to respond to targets set in order to achieve their potential.
 These reports will therefore show a student’s direction of travel during their first year.
 Where it is evident during the year that students are at risk of not passing a subject, this will have been raised formally with students and parents/carers and a plan for improvement put into place.

 The PR4 report will not feature Current Grades for BTEC subjects as all such courses complete an external qualification at the end of the 6.1 year.
 Reporting on completed 6.1 BTEC qualifications will take place via the portal in mid-August.
-As a result, BTEC predicted grades will be published via the portal before teaching begins in September.
+As a result, BTEC UCAS Grades will be published via the portal before teaching begins in September.

 Continuation into the 6.2 year

 Clearly we want all students to achieve their potential and secure the best grades possible at the end of their first year.
 This is vital, as progressing into 6.2 with lower than expected grades has a negative impact on student motivation.
 The PR4 Current Grades are the basis for UCAS Grades and achieving strong grades in the first year is the best way to ensure good final grades at the end of a two year study programme.

 The minimum College expectation of all students in order to have a viable study programme in the 6.2 year is to pass, and continue with, at least two subjects or equivalent at the end of the 6.1 year (e.g. 2 A level subject or a BTEC Diploma).

 Continuation on Individual Subjects